 - We will also help with second year courses such as Calculus III and Differential Equations to the best of the staff’s ability.

 - Undergraduate classes outside the Math Department where the assistance needed is mathematical in nature.

 Note: The Math Department has asked that we not help any students in math courses numbered 300 or above.

-Qualifications: A person may possibly be hired specifically for their ability to help students with Math 115 Statistical Reasoning or Math 123 Finite Mathematics.
+Qualifications: The Math Place employs current undergraduate UT students as tutors.
+You may apply if you are not currently a student at UT, but you will be next semester.
+A person may possibly be hired specifically for their ability to help students with Math 115 Statistical Reasoning or Math 123 Finite Mathematics.
 All others are required to have completed through at least Math 142 Calculus 2 at the absolute minimum.
 It is preferred that applicants have completed at least two of the 200 level courses, Math 231 Differential Equations, Math 241 Calculus 3 and Math 251 Matrix Algebra.

 For more information call 974-4266 or 974-2461.

 You may also reach us by e-mail at email@example.com.

 Associate Director: Jeneva Clark